cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### Consider Abstractions to ease Portability Between Models

-There is a growing ecosystem of third party projects that bridge the gap for porting HTTP-based web applications that currently run on a PaaS or a CaaS to serverless platforms.
+There is a growing ecosystem of third-party projects that bridge the gap for porting HTTP-based web applications that currently run on a PaaS or a CaaS to serverless platforms.
 These include several tools from Serverless, Inc. and the Zappa Framework.

 Serverless frameworks provide adaptors that enable applications written using popular web application frameworks such as Python WSGi and JAX-RS REST API to run on serverless platforms.
 These frameworks can also provide portability and abstraction of the difference between multiple serverless platforms.